 - Developed a systematic approach that involves separating venoms into smaller, simpler fractions, providing researchers with targeted high-quality venom preparations in a ready to use format.

 Collections of new and promising compounds, such as venoms, increase the likelihood of finding effective, unique and high-value drug candidates for difficult targets.

-Venomtech specialises in this field, and has made venom array sales to major pharmaceutical customers across the world, including USA, Japan and Europe.
+Venomtech specialises in this field, and has made venom array sales to major pharmaceutical customers across the world, including North America, Japan and Europe.

-Doctor Paul Grant MSc.
-PhD has 10 years experience in academic research, including Kings College London and St. Georges Hospital, London, and 12 years experience in drug discovery business development.
+Paul has 10 years of experience in academic research, including time spent at Kings College London and St. Georges Hospital, London, as well as 12 years experience in drug discovery business development.
 In this time, he has developed deep industry knowledge, contacts and scientific credibility.
 Paul has worked with major pharmaceutical, biotechnology, academic, CRO and diagnostic companies across Europe, USA and Asia.